sandraalhames/Q-3-Qompute-2025/README.md

 ## Feedbacks

-Your opinions matter!
+Your opinions matter and we take them seriously to improve QEE events!
 Please complete this end-of-event survery to tell us your experience at Q^3 Qompute 2025 and if you would like to attennd more events like this in the future.